akandola96/Ab_Subgroup_Assignment/README.md

 ## Misclassified analysis

 **extract_misclassified_subgroup**: Function extracts all sequences of a certain subgroup that have been misclassified.
-Us
+User defines *misclassified_type* as either 'FN' or 'FP' to select which type of misclassification.
+Passing *pull_assignment* as True outputs the actual subgroup assignment of these sequences to the console.

+**extract_random_TPs**: Based on the above function, the user will know the correct assignment of these misclassified sequences (provided they passed *pull_assignment* as *True*).
+The **extract_random_TPs** function extracts random true positive sequences for a given subgroup.

+**extract_first_21_residues**:A comparative phylogenetic tree can be created utilsing the first 21 residues of each sequence derived from the above functions.
+This function extracts the first 21 residues of each sequence for future alignment.